loic425/pole-position-on-the-grid/pages/05_practice3_filters.md

 <!--
 *Estelle*

-Custom grid data provider, la logique de filtrage pourra être appliquée dans le provider.
+Custom grid data provider, the filtering logic will be applied directly inside the provider "request"

-* Définition du filtre
+* Filter definition
-* Le Form Type Symfony associé
+* Corresponding  Symfony Form Type
-* Le template à utiliser
+* Template to use
 -->

 ---